fakeheal/digital-garden/content/notes/math/linear-algebra/Linear (In)dependence.md

 - Any $2$ two-dimensional linearly independent vectors will span $\mathbb{R}^3$.
 The two-dimensional basis vectors $\hat{i}$, $\hat{j}$ and $\hat{k}$ are linearly independent, which is why they span $\mathbb{R}^3$.
 - Any $n$ $n$-dimensional linearly independent vectors will span $\mathbb{R}^n$.
 The $n$-dimensional basis vectors are linearly independent, which is why they span $\mathbb{R}^n$.

+> There's no linear independent set that conaints the zero vector.

 ## Dependence

 - When $2$ two-dimensional vectors lie along the same line (or along parallel lines), they're called **collinear**, they're linearly dependent, and they won't span $\mathbb{R}^2$.